Munsif.

 export class AppComponent {}

 NgModules are still supported but not recommended for new code.
+The Angular CLI migration handles the conversion automatically via ng update.

 Quick Reference: Before & After